tarantool/ansible-cartridge/examples/getting-started-app/README.md

 [vagrant@vm1 ~]$ sudo yum -y install unzip git gcc cmake nodejs tarantool tarantool-devel
 ```

-It would install Tarantool 1.10 and all tools required for Tarantool Cartridge.
+This will install Tarantool 1.10 and all the tools required for Tarantool Cartridge.

 Next: